Server-Sent Events (SSE)

 - Set

-sse: truein wireHTTP config - The function's
+sse: truein wireHTTP config - The function's output type is used for both intermediate SSE messages and the final return value

 if (channel) {